Deep Convolutional Neural Network for Plume Rise Measurements in Industrial Environments: Theoretical background

-where the factor $0.6$ is an entrainment rate (the mean rate of increase of plume cloud in the wind direction) and $u$ is mean horizontal wind speed.
+where $0.6$ is an entrainment rate (the mean rate of increase of PC in the wind direction) and $\bar{u}$ is the mean horizontal wind speed.
 Also, Momentum flux parameter ($F_{m}$) and Buoyancy flux parameter ($F_{b}$) are defined as below,